confluence/tonguefish/README.md

 timezone = "Africa/Johannesburg"
 ```

+These properties can also be set at the group level.
+They are applied when the original entry content is generated.

 ### Sorting

 If a feed isn't sorted newest-first, which is a problem if you want to limit the number of entries, you can enforce this ordering using the `sort` option.